Approximating the closest structured singular matrix polynomial: Introduction

 The structured analysis presented in \cite{MehlMehrWoj} proves that this possibility takes place in the case of dissipative Hamiltonian matrix pencils and their corresponding generalization to matrix polynomials.
 The second possibility occurs when the condition \eqref{eq:vector_comm_ker} is not satisfied.
 In this case, an example is given by the quadratic matrix polynomial:

-It is straightforward to show that the determinant of $P_{1}\left( \lambda \right)$ is identically zero, but the coefficients do not have a common non trivial kernel (in particular one of them is non singular).
+It is straightforward to show that the determinant of $P_{1}\left( \lambda \right)$ is identically zero, but the coefficients do not have a common nontrivial kernel (in particular one of them is non-singular).
 The presence of a common kernel in the case of unstructured perturbations can be easily solved.
-Instead in the non trivial case of structured perturbations the presence of a common kernel may suggest a different approach in the computation of the distance to singularity.
-In particular, in this setting, it is more appropriate to refer to the distance to the nearest polynomial whose coefficients have a non trivial common kernel.
+Instead in the nontrivial case of structured perturbations the presence of a common kernel may suggest a different approach in the computation of the distance to singularity.
+In particular, in this setting, it is more appropriate to refer to the distance to the nearest polynomial whose coefficients have a nontrivial common kernel.